French Swear words can add depth to your language and make it fun as well. However, use it in the wrong setting, and you will be in for big trouble.

 This another phrase that is used to express dissatisfaction.
 For instance, “We are damn late, but je m’en fiche.”

 Now over to you.
 Did you find this post enjoyable?
 Which of these French swear words and curse phrases did you already know?
-Is there any other common one we missed out on this list?
+Is there another common french cuss word we missed out on this list?

 Share it with us in the comment box below!